Hieracium naviense

 Hieracium naviense is a very rare species of hawkweed which has been given the common name of Derby hawkweed.

-It is a native perennial plant of limestone cliffs, first discovered in Derbyshire, England, at the Winnats Pass (SK1382) by J.N.
+It is a native perennial plant of limestone cliffs, first discovered in Derbyshire, England, at Winnats Pass (SK1382) by J.N.
 Mills in 1966, and described by him as a new species in 1968.
-According to the Flora of Derbyshire, it has been refound there on a number of occasions since, most recently in 2013, including in 1981 by UK hawkweed expert P.D.
+According to The Flora of Derbyshire, it has been refound there on a number of occasions since, including in 1981 by UK hawkweed expert P.D.
 Sell, who declared it "a good species".

 Like many apomictic species of Hieracium, it has an extremely localised distribution and requires specialist knowledge to recognise it.
 Apart from the two limestone cliffs found within a single 1 km square in the Derbyshire Peak District, it has never been recorded anywhere else in Britain, or indeed the world.
 The only other vascular plant endemic to Derbyshire (i.e. found nowhere else) is the bramble Rubus durescens.